 About four miles up on Flagstaff Road, you’ll see signs for Realization Point, with two small parking lots on either side of the road.
 You’ve reached one of Boulder’s signature hiking and picnicking areas.

 Help protect Boulder's natural beauty by remembering these Mountain Manners, and before you go, check for any trail closures and other access updates.

 Flagstaff Road is a steep mountain road with hairpin turns.
 In winter, ensure you have snow tires or chains and check that conditions are driveable.
 And if you need to take a moment to enjoy the scenery or consult your map, pull over in a safe, out-of-the-way spot, such as Panorama Point or Crown Rock Trailhead.

 From Realization Point, there’s an incredible network of trails with views of the spectacular Indian Peaks to the west, glimpses of the Flatirons to the south and panoramas of Boulder Valley to the west and north.

-Chapman Drive is a wide dirt road (shared by mountain bikers) that gazes down at a canyon, thick with ponderosa pine forest, and beyond to the snow-capped Indian Peaks looking west.
+Chapman Drive is a wide dirt road (shared by mountain bikers) that gazes down at a canyon, thick with ponderosa pines, and beyond to the snow-capped Indian Peaks looking west.
 This is an out-and-back trail that starts on the downhill from Realization Point, so save some energy for the climb back up.
 It’s wide and level, but the steady incline will give your calves a good workout.

 Tenderfoot is a smooth, relatively gentle trail that intersects with Chapman Drive Trail (above) and winds through a flowering meadow with open vistas from multiple points along the way.
 This is a great hike for postcard-perfect views of some of white-capped peaks.